iamstoick/inline-docs/README.md

 ### Writing docs

-- all documentation is written as markdown.
+- all documentation is written in markdown format.
 You can do this either in a `.md` file, or embed a markdown document within the comments of a source code file.

 - markdown documents will only be used if they pass some basic validation rules.
 See [[Validating markdown documents]] for details.